craftcms/shopify/README.md

 > **Note**
 > Use of the Storefront API requires a different [access key](https://help.shopify.com/en/manual/apps/custom-apps#update-storefront-api-access-scopes-for-a-custom-app), and assumes that you have published your products into the Storefront app’s [sales channel](https://shopify.dev/custom-storefronts/tools/js-buy#step-2-make-your-products-and-collections-available).
+>
+> Your public Storefront API token can be stored with your other credentials in `.env` and output in your front-end with the `{{ getenv('...') }}` Twig helper—or just baked into a Javascript bundle. **Keep your other secrets safe!** This is the only one that can be disclosed.

 The plugin makes no assumptions about how you use your product data in the front-end, but provides the tools necessary to connect it with the SDK.
 As an example, let’s look at how you might render a list of products in Twig, and hook up a custom client-side cart…